c18301026/GE2_Assignment/README.md

 3. The battle rages on.

 ## Scene 5
-8. Picard takes command of the fleet and orders the ships to target their weapons to a specific part of the Borg cube.
+1. Picard takes command of the fleet and orders the ships to target their weapons to a specific part of the Borg cube.

+## Scene 6
-9. Before the Borg cube blows up, a Borg sphere is released.
+1. Before the Borg cube blows up, a Borg sphere is released.
-10. The Borg sphere heads for Earth.
+2. The Borg sphere heads for Earth.
 11. The Enterprise pursues the Borg sphere.
 12. Worf boards the Enterprise.
 13. Temporal vortex is created by the Borg sphere to travel back in time.